Where to Stay in Budapest: Best Districts & Hotels

 District XIII (laid-back atmosphere, families, couples, nature)Danubius Hotel Helia

-Best Areas to Stay in Budapest
+Map of Best Areas to Stay in Budapest

-District I, or commonly referred to as Castle District, is situated on the Buda side of the city.
+District I, commonly referred to as Castle District, is situated on the Buda side of the city.
 This is the historical heart of Budapest where you’ll find such important landmarks as Buda Castle, Fisherman’s Bastion, and Mattias Church.

 District I is definitely one of the best areas to stay in Budapest for sightseeing purposes on the Buda side.
 It’s also super romantic so it’s an idyllic choice for couples.